 Add the zucchini, squash and eggplant slices along with remaining 2 Tbs. olive oil to the bowl with the garlic-thyme mixture.
 Toss until well combined and season with salt and pepper.

-To build the gratin, arrange overlapping slices of squash, eggplant and tomato, as if they were shingles, around the edge of the gratin.
-Continue by making a second ring of overlapping vegetable slices inside the first and finish with a row of overlapping slices down the center of the gratin.
+To build the gratin, arrange overlapping slices of squash, eggplant and tomato, as if they were shingles, in the baking dish.

 Bake until the vegetables are lightly browned and tender, about 45 minutes.
 Let rest 5 minutes before serving.
 Serves 6.